streamreasoning/RSP-QL/RSP-QL Sample Queries.md

 ### Query 2
 (by Alessandra)

-The query sketch generates a graph whenever more than 20 taxis have the same drop off location within 30 minutes.

 The input stream contains fares and trip data described as in http://chriswhong.com/open-data/foil_nyc_taxi/

-NOTE: I thought I needed two windows to do that but I think that is not necessary.
+The first query generates a graph whenever more than 20 taxis have the same drop off location within 30 minutes.
+I thought I needed two windows to do that but I think that is not necessary.
 Would be interesting to change it to get the number of taxis that are arriving at a location and leaving that location within 30 min (e.g. to spot events or things happening or other patterns).
 I have used drop off location as the exact location, probably a notion of distance (e.g. within distance 3 from that location) would make more sense.

 ```
 PREFIX debs: <http://debs2015.org/pred#>